justinalexandershaw/vigilant-octo-bassoon/content/rest/reference/enterprise-admin.md

 ### Endpoint URLs

-REST API endpoints{% ifversion ghes %}—except [Management Console](#management-console) API endpoints—{% endif %} are prefixed with the following URL:
+REST API endpoints are prefixed with the following URL:

 ```shell
 {% data variables.product.api_url_pre %}
 ```

-{% ifversion ghes %}
 [Management Console](#management-console) API endpoints are only prefixed with a hostname:

 ```shell
 http(s)://<em>hostname</em>/
 ```
 {% endif %}
-{% ifversion ghae or ghes %}

 ### Authentication

 Your {% data variables.product.product_name %} installation's API endpoints accept [the same authentication methods](/rest/overview/resources-in-the-rest-api#authentication) as the GitHub.com API.
-You can authenticate yourself with **[OAuth tokens](/apps/building-integrations/setting-up-and-registering-oauth-apps/)** {% ifversion ghes %}(which can be created using the [Authorizations API](/rest/reference/oauth-authorizations#create-a-new-authorization)) {% endif %}or **[basic authentication](/rest/overview/resources-in-the-rest-api#basic-authentication)**. {% ifversion ghes %}
+You can authenticate yourself with **[OAuth tokens](/apps/building-integrations/setting-up-and-registering-oauth-apps/)**
 OAuth tokens must have the `site_admin` [OAuth scope](/developers/apps/scopes-for-oauth-apps#available-scopes) when used with Enterprise-specific endpoints.{% endif %}

-Enterprise administration API endpoints are only accessible to authenticated {% data variables.product.product_name %} site administrators{% ifversion ghes %}, except for the [Management Console](#management-console) API, which requires the [Management Console password](/enterprise/admin/articles/accessing-the-management-console/){% endif %}.
+Enterprise administration API endpoints are only accessible to authenticated {% data variables.product.product_name %} site administrators.

 {% endif %}

-{% ifversion ghae or ghes %}
 ### Version information

 The current version of your enterprise is returned in the response header of every API: